 Technology is often oversold as either a panacea for the world’s problems or a curse inflicting disruption and displacement on the most vulnerable.
 Historically, neither of these characterisations is accurate.

 From the steam engine to the personal computer, inventions have transformed societies in complex ways.
+On balance, technology has created more jobs and economic opportunities than it has destroyed.
+That trend is likely to continue.

 Why am I so upbeat?
 Because everywhere I look, leaders are repositioning their economies to ensure that technological change and automation are assets rather than liabilities.
 As the University of Oxford-based Pathways for Prosperity Commission recently observed, with “optimism and collective action”, frontier technologies can empower even the poorest countries.